-Culturing the finest selections of plant species native to Washington State and western North America.
-Many are drought tolerant, suitable for the native plant or rock garden, and difficult to obtain.
+Propagating the finest selections of plant species native to Washington State and western North America.
+Many are drought tolerant, suitable for the native plant or rock garden, and difficult to find.

 Arctostaphylos columbiana -- hairy manzanita.
 Evergreen shrub to 6 ft with gray-green foliage and red peeling bark.
 Clusters of white/pale pink urn-shaped flowers in early spring.
 Prefers poor, rocky soils and full sun.
 Drought loving.
 NW native WA, OR, CA